 Why is Charterhouse so popular?

 The school provides a holistic view of education that appeals to parents looking for a less exam-focused academic approach that nevertheless still provides for some of the best examination results in the sector.

-In 2021, results were awarded through Teacher Assessed Grades with 66% achieving A*/A grades at A Level.
-Similarly, at GCSE 83% achieved Grade 9-7.
-IB average of 34 in 2019.
+In 2023, 55% achieved A*/A grades at A Level.
+While at GCSE, 72% achieved Grade 9-7.
+The average Diploma score at IB was 34.3.
 Most students go onto Russell Group universities such as UCL, Exeter, Edinburgh, Kings, and Newcastle.